IBM/ibmi-bob/docs/getting-started/sample-build.md

    If you didn't have git, simply do a `yum install git` to get it.

-3. **Set an environment variable to point to the library you create**
+3. **Set an environment variable to point to the library you created**

    ```shell
    export lib1=BOBTEST